-As students, many career and education options are open to us, especially with the growing popularity of online education.
+As students, many career and educational options are open to us, especially with the growing popularity of online education.

 Selecting Your Career

 Before you make a career choice, you have to assess yourself honestly and thoroughly.

-For example, if you are savvy with computers or skilled at organizing then write that down.
+For example, if you are savvy with computers or skilled at organizing, then write that down.
 You can use a self-assessment test online, otherwise referred to as a career aptitude test.

 Ask yourself a very important and sometimes difficult question.
 What do you want?
 What do you need from a career to make you happy?

-Don’t just put down the job title; include the education requirements, average salary and any pertinent information.
+Don’t just put down the job title; include the education requirements, average salary, and any pertinent information.

-Such as, if you want to be a doctor then you will not only have to complete so many years of education, you will have to complete a residency after medical school.
+Such as, if you want to be a doctor, you will not only have to complete so many years of education, but you will have to complete a residency after medical school.

-As you are coming up with occupations based upon your own unique personality, keep in mind you should only select a career field which is halal and will provide clean money for your family.
+As you are coming up with occupations based upon your own unique personality, keep in mind that you should only select a career field that is halal and will provide clean money for your family.

 Narrow Down Selection

 Compare the options you compiled and try to narrow your selection down.
 If you are struggling with this, ask a friend or family member for help.

-Talk to people that know your strengths and weaknesses, they can help you identify which careers suit you better.
+They can help you identify which careers suit you better.

 Use websites like LinkedIn to find people in those career fields and reach out.
-Think of it like interviewing them to see if this is the job you really want.
+Think of it like an interview with them to see if this is the job you really want.

 This is a great sunnah that was encouraged by the Prophet Mohamed (Peace, blessings and mercy of Allah upon him) for not just large decisions, but anything we are unsure of.

 “’If any one of you is deliberating about a decision he has to make, then let him pray two Rak’ahs of non-obligatory prayer…”[Sunan Al-Nasa’i]

-This is a very important decision that will impact your future, don’t rush it and make sure your final decision belongs to you.
+This is a very important decision that will impact your future.
+Don’t rush it and make sure your final decision belongs to you.

 Planning and Focus in School